Holistic Treatment For Osteosarcoma In Dogs

 Dogs with bone cancer in a limb may begin to walk with a limp and show distinct swelling at the tumor site.
 When viewing x-rays of bone cancer, the bone may look to be disintegrated or "moth-eaten" because the bone structure has deteriorated.
 These are called lytic lesions.
 Testing for bone cancer may include:

 There are other types of cancer, including chondrosarcoma or squamous cell carcinoma, that can cause lytic lesions.
 It is important to rule out fungal bone infections like San Joaquin Valley Fever (Coccidioidomycosis) which can also appear moth-eaten in x-rays.
 Complete diagnostic testing can help your vet or veterinary oncologist have a better idea of your dog's overall health.
 These tests can help show any preexisting arthritis or skeletal issues and can help to determine the type of bone tumor.
+Bone cancer in dogs shoulder or a dog hind leg canine osteosarcoma tumor are commonly mistaken for arthritis, especially in senior dogs.

 - Blood work & urinalysis